gvssaisumanth/web-design/Readme.txt

 I have designed a coffee website with 5 pages
 Home page, Order, Services, Media and article page

+I have used CSS animation using key frames.
+I gave a zoom in effect for the containers by translating Y axis on page load.

 Tags Used:

 <html>, <head>, <link>, <title>, <body>, <header>, <div>,